 Consoleet is an umbrella name for my endeavours surrounding text-oriented consoles, bitmap fonts and otherwise, color considerations, and generally retro look-and-feel.
-Cornerstone observations as a software developer who is using text all the time:
+In the course of that, I made a few key observations:

 - The 16-color VGA/DOS palette is close to perfection (achieves 91% of points of a reference palette tuned for maximum contrast).
 Other color palettes offered by terminal emulators are generally garbage in contrast.